 Credit hours awarded for courses delivered in non-traditional formats (e.g., condensed sessions, independent study courses, and other flexible course presentations) are based on documentation, such as the course syllabus, which provides evidence of the amount of work a typical student is expected to complete to achieve the student learning outcomes.

-McNeese adheres to University of Louisiana System Board Rules Part Two, Chapter I, Section VII regarding minimum length for academic courses, which state that for one semester hour of credit, a traditional lecture or laboratory course shall strive to meet a minimum of 750 minutes.
+McNeese adheres to University of Louisiana System Board Rules Part Two, Chapter I, Section VII regarding minimum length for academic courses.
+For one hour of credit, a traditional lecture course shall strive to meet a minimum of 750 minutes, while a traditional lab course shall strive to meet a minimum of 1,500 minutes.
 Final exam periods may be counted as class time when computing required minutes.
 In general, at least one week of reflection is required for each credit hour earned.

 Prior to each academic year, the executive director of enrollment management and the registrar develop a proposed academic calendar and a proposed schedule summary.
 The proposed academic calendar includes start and end dates for each academic term—regular and condensed—as well as important dates for registration, course withdrawal, mid-term and final exams, and other academic-related deadlines.
 The proposed schedule summary for each academic term provides the number of class meetings per month for three-credit hour courses which meet one, two, or three times a week as well as the total number of meetings for each term to ensure credit hour requirements are met.
 The Executive Leadership Team is responsible for the review and approval of the academic calendar and schedule.